ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 We added a phrase at the end of this section that explains that ETC is much less vulnerable to 51% attacks.

-### What is the operational approach of Ethereum Classic, and how does it manage token distribution?
+### Section: What is the operational approach of Ethereum Classic, and how does it manage token distribution?

 **Coinbase Statement:**